Contact Environmental Health and Safety for chemical pick up.

 Chemical containers that cannot be disposed of as regular solid waste.

 I. Biohazard waste must be double-bagged with sturdy bags.
 The inner bag needs to be at least as thick as the outer bag but only the outer bag is required to have a biohazard symbol on it.
+If the waste is pokey, such as serological pipets, it must be bagged inside a box.

 II.
 Close bags LOOSELY with AUTOCLAVE TAPE .
 The opening should be at least 1-1.5” in diameter so steam can penetrate to sterilize the waste.
 Do not tie the bag, do not use twist ties, and do not use any type of tape except AUTOCLAVE TAPE.